ncd23/databases/week-1/create-ec2-server.md

 11) `sudo /usr/lib/nx/nxsetup --install`.
 Select No when asked if you want to use custom keys. _Note_: this is a less-secure option, but for our purposes is probably sufficient.

+12) `sudo nano /etc/ssh/sshd_config` and add the following to the top:
+"AllowUser root ubuntu nx", and set ChallengeResponseAuthentication to yes.
+Then restart the ssh server with `sudo service ssh restart`

 8) `sudo apt-get install git-core curl build-essential openssl libssl-dev`